zhiruiwang/zhiruiwang.github.io/about.md

 ### More Information

-I am keen on exploring deep learning and reinforcement learning techniques and applying them to my case work, however I always found out XGBoost is a fast and effiecient universal solution.
-So now I am a huge XGBoost fan, but still with fund knowledge of state-of-the-art deep learning techniques in computer vision, natural language process and reinforcement learning.
+I am keen on exploring deep learning and reinforcement learning techniques and applying them to my case work, however I always found out XGBoost is a fast and efficient universal solution.
+So now I am a huge XGBoost fan, but still with fund knowledge of state-of-the-art deep learning techniques in computer vision, natural language processing and reinforcement learning.

 ### Contact me